kimbente/svgd/README.md

 - gradient updates do not require access to normalisation term
 - joint consideration of repulsion

+# To Do
+- implement quasi-Newton Stein to avoid some failure modes

 ### Notes on implementation

 - use **median heuristic** for bandwidth/lengthscale

 ## Repulsive term

-Analytical derivations of the gradient of the kernel
+Analytical derivations of the gradient of the kernel (Latex code only renders locally.)

 - RBF Kernel: $ k(x, x') = \exp\left(-\frac{1}{h} \|x - x'\|^2 \right) $
 - Gradient w.r.t. x: $ \nabla_x k(x, x') = -\frac{2}{h} (x - x') \cdot k(x, x')$